sebinsua/component-articletemplate/README.md

 ## TODO

-- [ ] Is it wrong to get the className from a decorator?
 - [ ] Is there a benefit in using `variantify` in more places?
 - [ ] Find a way for the relationship between the HOC and the child to be more explicit.